Vaccine mandates and abortion bans fuel Virginia's first gubernatorial race debate

 "He's following all of Trump's policies, his economic advisor is Trump's economic advisor," McAuliffe said.
 "We know the damage that Donald Trump has done to this country.
 If he had taken this COVID crisis serious much earlier, hundreds of thousands of Americans would be alive today.
 And thousands of Virginians."

 McAuliffe and Youngkin have released dueling plans for Virginia's economy.
 Thursday night, the two differed on the state's "right to work" law.
-Youngkin defended the law that requires employees to join a union, while McAuliffe didn't say whether he'd repeal it.
+Youngkin defended the law that doesn't require employees to join a union, while McAuliffe didn't say whether he'd repeal it.

 The fundraising between the two has been competitive in recent months.
 Between July and August, McAuliffe raised $11.5 million and has $12.6 million cash on hand.
 Youngkin raised $15.7 million, including a $4.5 million self-loan, during this same period.
 His campaign posted $6 million cash on hand.